dvlab-research/ControlNeXt/ControlNeXt-SVD-v2/README.md

 > --unet_model_name_or_path : the model path of unet \
 > --ref_image_path: the path to the reference image \
 > --overlap: The length of the overlapped frames for long-frame video generation. \
 > --sample_stride: The length of the sampled stride for the conditional controls.
+You can set it to `1` to make more smooth generation wihile requires more computation.

 5. Face Enhancement (Optional，Recommand for bad faces)